Fuji Media wins bid for Japan hotels over Orix, Morgan Stanley

 The Regional Economy Vitalization Corporation of Japan, which is funded by the government, said on Friday it had sold Granvista Hotels & Resorts, to Sankei Building Co, which teamed up with a Japanese turnaround fund J-Will Partners.

-Sankei Building is fully owned by Fuji Media Holdings (4676.T), which owns a television network and the conservative daily newspaper Sankei Shimbun.
+Sankei Building is fully owned by Fuji Media Holdings , which owns a television network and the conservative daily newspaper Sankei Shimbun.

 The state-owned turnaround fund took control of the properties in 2011 after buying up debt at the company.